-- Open mould and remove product from previous cycle.
+- Open mould and remove the product from the previous cycle.

 - Load required blanks into each cavity.

-- Close mould and move into hydraulic press.
+- Close mould and move into a hydraulic press.

 - Activate hydraulic press.
 The closing action causes displacement of rubber to fill each mould cavity.
 To overcome certain conditions, pressure is sometimes released and the mould “bumped” to allow air escape.

-- Cure - Time is determined as a function of material and cross section of part being moulded.
+- Cure – Time is determined as a function of material and cross-section of the part being moulded.

-- Remove part(s) manually or automatically after pulling mould from press.
+- Remove part(s) manually or automatically after pulling mould from the press.

 - Repeat cycle.